Paymium/fix-engine/README.md

 # Usage as a FIX acceptor

-You start a simple FIX acceptor that will maintain a session by running the `fix-engine` executable.
+You can start a simple FIX acceptor that will maintain a session by running the `fix-engine` executable.
-The basic FIX acceptor requires a `COMP_ID` environment to be present.
+The basic FIX acceptor requires a `COMP_ID` environment variable to be set.

 ````
 $ COMP_ID=MY_COMP_ID fix-engine